On Learning Universal Representations Across Languages: Experiments

 \section{Experiments}

-We consider three evaluation benchmarks: the GLUE benchmark (QQP, QNLI, SST-2, MRPC, MNLI and STS-B), cross-lingual natural language inference (XNLI) and machine translation (low-resource tasks: IWSLT English$\leftrightarrow$\{German, French, Chinese\}, high-resource tasks: WMT'14 English$\rightarrow$\{German, French\} and WMT'18 English$\rightarrow$\{Chinese, Russian\}).
-Next, we first describe the data and training details, and then compare the \textsc{Hictl} with the existing state-of-the-art models.
+We consider two evaluation benchmarks: nine cross-lingual language understanding tasks in the XTREME benchmark and machine translation tasks (IWSLT'14 English$\leftrightarrow$German, IWSLT'14 English$\rightarrow$Spanish, WMT'16 Romanian$\rightarrow$English, IWSLT'17 English$\rightarrow$\{French, Chinese\} and WMT'14 English$\rightarrow$\{German, French\}).
+In this section, we describe the data and training details, and provide detailed evaluation results.